lvaughan33/Forward-Euler/README.md

 Presentation for an undergraduate-level differential equations course.
-Jupyter notebook includes a discussion of exact solutions vs. numerical approximations, a derivation of Forward Euler, and an application.
+Jupyter notebook includes a discussion of exact solutions vs. numerical approximations, a derivation of Forward Euler, and an application with Python code.

 Author: Luke Vaughan